Honda City: Brazil

 The City sedan and hatchback were introduced in Brazil on 18 November 2021.
 It is powered with the 1.5-litre direct injection i-VTEC DOHC engine, which was not offered in other markets before.
-The adoption of the direct injection system allows for a higher compression ratio and greater optimization of the burning of the air/fuel mixture.
-The engine also supports flex fuel.
+The adoption of the direct injection system allows for a higher compression ratio and greater optimisation of the burning of the air/fuel mixture.
+The engine also supports flex fuel, being capable of running on a mixture of petrol and ethanol, regardless of proportion.
+The car is sold in the EX (sedan only), EXL and Touring trim levels.